a2nfinance/dethink/contracts/README.md

 ### Integrate with Chainlink
 - Create a Chainlink subscription ID and add consumer.

-Do that on the chain: Fuji.
+Do that on the chain Fuji.